Sharadpatil03/Loan-Documents-Processing-main/README.md

 # Loan Document System
-This project is an Insurance Management System designed to manage insurances online efficiently.
-It features an intuitive end-user panel for clients and a robust admin panel for administrators, ensuring ease of use and proper functionality.
-The system is developed using HTML, CSS, JavaScript for the frontend, and PHP with MySQL for the backend.
+The project is a Loan Document Processing System designed to streamline the analysis and management of client documents for loan processing.
+It leverages Generative AI to analyze essential documents such as PAN cards, address proofs, and bank statements, providing detailed insights for efficient document verification and risk assessment.
+The system includes a user-friendly end-user panel for clients and a secure admin panel for administrators to oversee and manage applications effectively.
+Developed using HTML, CSS, JavaScript for the frontend and PHP with Flask for the backend, this project integrates advanced AI-driven analysis to enhance accuracy and efficiency in loan processing workflows.

 ## Features
 ### End-User Panel